NCH-Motion-Laboratory/gaitutils/docs/install.rst

 Example: plotting data
 ----------------------

-The plotter supports a number of predefined layouts such as Plug-in Gait lower body kinematics.
-It handles normalization of data etc. This example plots lower body kinematics and kinetics from two c3d files using the matplotlib backend.
+The plotter supports a number of predefined layouts, such as Plug-in Gait lower body kinematics.
+This example plots lower body kinematics and kinetics from two C3D files using the matplotlib backend.

 ::